 Here we can see we have a content claim that contains only one piece of content.
 This is because once the content was written to this claim, the claim exceeded the configured max appendable size.
-If you dataflow(s) deal with nothing but files over 10 MB in size, all your content claims will contain only one piece of content.
+If your dataflow(s) deal with nothing but files over 10 MB in size, all your content claims will contain only one piece of content.

 A content claim cannot be moved into the content repository archive until none of the pieces of content in that claim are tied to a FlowFile that is active anywhere within any dataflow on the NiFi canvas.
 What this means is that the reported cumulative size of all the FlowFiles in your dataflows will likely never match the actual disk usage in your content repository.

 This cumulative size is not the size of the content claims in which the queued FlowFiles reside, but rather just the reported cumulative size of the individual pieces of content.
-It is for this reason that it is possible for a NiFi content repository to hit 100% disk usage even if the NiFi UI reports a total cumulative queued data size of less then that.
+It is for this reason that it is possible for a NiFi content repository to hit 100% disk usage even if the NiFi UI reports a total cumulative queued data size of less than that.

-Take example 1 from above.
+Take Example 1 from above.
 Assuming the last piece of content written to that claim was 100 GB in size, all it would take is for one of those very small pieces of content in that same claim to still exist queued in a dataflow to prevent this claim from being archived.
 As long as a FlowFile still points at a content claim, that entire content claim can not be purged.

-When fine tuning your NiFi default configurations, you must always take into consideration your intended data. if You are working with nothing but very small OR very large data, leave the default values alone.
+When fine tuning your NiFi default configurations, you must always take into consideration your intended data. if you are working with nothing, but very small OR very large data, leave the default values alone.
 If you are working with data that ranges greatly from very small to very large, you may want to decrease the max appendable size and/or max flow file settings.
 By doing so you decrease the number of FlowFiles that make it into a single claim.
 This in turns reduces the likelihood of a single piece of data keeping large amounts of data still active in your content repository.